Factory Mutual Insurance Co. Buys 128,600 Shares of Verizon Communications Inc. (NYSE:VZ)

-Factory Mutual Insurance Co. increased its stake in shares of Verizon Communications Inc. (NYSE:VZ – Free Report) by 12.0% during the 4th quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 1,201,066 shares of the cell phone carrier’s stock after acquiring an additional 128,600 shares during the period.
-Factory Mutual Insurance Co.’s holdings in Verizon Communications were worth $45,280,000 as of its most recent filing with the SEC.
+Factory Mutual Insurance Co. grew its stake in shares of Verizon Communications Inc. (NYSE:VZ – Free Report) by 12.0% during the fourth quarter, Holdings Channel.com reports.
+The institutional investor owned 1,201,066 shares of the cell phone carrier’s stock after acquiring an additional 128,600 shares during the quarter.
+Factory Mutual Insurance Co.’s holdings in Verizon Communications were worth $45,280,000 at the end of the most recent quarter.

 The firm also recently announced a quarterly dividend, which will be paid on Wednesday, May 1st.
-Shareholders of record on Wednesday, April 10th will be paid a dividend of $0.665 per share.
+Investors of record on Wednesday, April 10th will be issued a dividend of $0.665 per share.
 This represents a $2.66 dividend on an annualized basis and a dividend yield of 6.23%.
 The ex-dividend date is Tuesday, April 9th.
-Verizon Communications’s dividend payout ratio is 96.38%.
+Verizon Communications’s payout ratio is presently 96.38%.

 Insider Buying and Selling at Verizon Communications

-In other news, CEO Kyle Malady sold 15,000 shares of the stock in a transaction that occurred on Thursday, February 15th.
-The shares were sold at an average price of $40.33, for a total transaction of $604,950.00.
-Following the sale, the chief executive officer now owns 59,201 shares in the company, valued at $2,387,576.33.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
+In other Verizon Communications news, CEO Kyle Malady sold 24,000 shares of the company’s stock in a transaction on Thursday, February 22nd.
+The stock was sold at an average price of $40.80, for a total value of $979,200.00.
+Following the transaction, the chief executive officer now directly owns 35,201 shares of the company’s stock, valued at approximately $1,436,200.80.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
 Insiders own 0.03% of the company’s stock.

 Verizon Communications Inc, through its subsidiaries, engages in the provision of communications, technology, information, and entertainment products and services to consumers, businesses, and governmental entities worldwide.
 It operates in two segments, Verizon Consumer Group (Consumer) and Verizon Business Group (Business).